FBI Searches Offices, Homes Of Several GOP Legislators, Including Rep. Robin Smith; House Speaker Sexton Calls It "A Sad Day For Tennessee And The General Assembly"

 The House speaker said there was no ethics investigation at this time.
 He said there were "no indictments and no arrests" at this point.

-The Republican Caucus had cast a no confidence vote in Casada and he eventually stepped down from the Speaker role.
+The Republican Caucus had cast a no confidence vote in Casada and he eventually stepped down from the Speaker role after allegations of misconduct, including racist and sexist text messages.
+He is a Republican from Franklin.

 Governor Bill Lee at a news conference said he was aware of the FBI raids.
 He called the situation "very concerning."